smqd/util-jmxcli/README.md

 - `bean-name` is mandatory, it specify the target MXBean
-- `feature` optional, specify attribute or operation if feature is attribute name, it will retrieve the value of the attribute param is used as alias instead of the real attribute name if feature is operation name, it will invoke the operation param is comma-separated list of arguments for the operation if feature is not specified, JmxClient will display all attributes and operations
+- `feature` optional, specify attribute or operation if feature is attribute name, it will retrieve the value of the attribute param is used as alias for printing instead of the real attribute name if alias is '-', no prefix and name is appended, print value only without name if feature is operation name, it will invoke the operation param is comma-separated list of arguments for the operation if feature is not specified, JmxClient will display all attributes and operations